mattermost/docs/source/install/troubleshooting.rst

 ---------------

 - Do not manipulate the Mattermost database directly.
 Mattermost is designed to stop working if data integrity is compromised.
-- Any manipulation of the database must be done using the built in command-line tools
+- Any manipulation of the database must be done using the built in command-line tools.
 - Start simple with the step-by-step install guides for your operating system.

 General Troubleshooting
 -----------------------
 Some of these suggestions can be done directly, and others may need consultation from your network administrator.

-Error logs
 - Take a look at the logs (``mattermost.log`` and NGINX logs) for errors.
 - You can also search the error messages online - existing solutions can often be applied.
 - To increase log level, you can do the following: Set the File Log Level to Debug: Go to System Console > General > Logging and set File Log Level to DEBUG.
 If you can’t access the System Console find this line in config.json

-When did the problem start?
-    - Put together a timeline to eliminate events prior to the error/problem occurring.
+Put together a timeline to eliminate events prior to the error/problem occurring.
 For example, if you recently reconfigured your firewall and are now having connection issues it might be worth reviewing the settings or rolling back to see whether that resolves the problem.

-If the problem occurred subsequent to some period of normal operation, did anything change in the environment?
+- If the problem occurred subsequent to some period of normal operation, did anything change in the environment?
     - Was the client, host, or server upgraded?
     - Was an operating system update applied?
     - Did the network environment change?
 For example, was a server moved or a domain migrated?
     - Did the system (client or server) recently fail or abnormally terminate?
-How many users are impacted?
+- How many users are impacted?
     - Is this problem affecting one, some, or all users?
     - Is the problem occurring only for a user who was recently added to the environment, such as a new employee?
     - Do differences exist between the users who are affected and the users who are not affected?